ironjr/csolb/README.md

 ### Credit
 Programmed by Jaerin Lee <jarin.lee@gmail.com>
-Department of Electrical and Computer Engineering Seoul National University
+<br/>Department of Electrical and Computer Engineering
+<br/>Seoul National University

 Implementation of core calculation method in the form of matlab code was contributed by Seungyong Hahn, Seoul National University.
 This work is a redesign of the original code in a more parallel-friendly form, with adding necessary interfaces for ease of use.